Mattizza/Mattizza/README.md

 ### Deep Learning - Computer Vision
 **[FL-project](https://github.com/Mattizza/FL-project)** 🚧 WORK IN PROGRESS 🚧

 University project from the MLDL23 course.
 The goal is to get familiar with the Federated Learning paradigm trying to perform Semantic Segmentation in the devices of several clients.
-Working on it with my two colleagues Matteo Donadio and Jacopo Lungo Vaschetti.
+Actually working on it with my two colleagues Matteo Donadio and Jacopo Lungo Vaschetti.

 ---